lacchain/besu-pro-testnet/README.md

 * There are three types of nodes (Bootnode/ Validator / Regular) that can be created in the Pantheon network.

-* After cloning the repository, enter it and add a line in the **inventory file** for the remote server where you are creating the new node.
+* After cloning the repository, enter it and create a copy of the `inventory.example` file as `inventory`.
+Edit that file to add a line for the remote server where you are creating the new node.
 You can do it with a graphical tool or inside the shell:

     ```shell
     $ cd lacchain/
+    $ cp inventory.example inventory
     $ vi inventory
     [regular] # or [validators] or [bootnodes] depending on its role
     192.168.10.72 node_ip=xxx.xxx.xxx.xxx password=abc node_name=my_node_name node_email=your@email